Tandy 1000: Overview

 Although the press saw the 1000 as former personal-computer leader Tandy admitting that it could no longer focus on proprietary products in a market the IBM PC dominated, the 1000 sold more units in the first month than any other Tandy product and by early 1985 was its best-selling computer.
 Although the company initially marketed the 1000 as a business computer like the IBM PC, InfoWorld stated in 1985 that Tandy "produced a real home computer".
 The 1000 helped the company obtain a 9.5% share of the US home-computer market in 1986, a year in which Tandy stated that half of its compatibles were purchased for the home.
 In 1988 CEO John Roach disagreed with Apple counterpart John Sculley's rejection of the home market: "Let him deny it.
 He's the only other person that's well-represented in the home market, and if he wants to abandon it, it's all right with me".
 Tandy also regained a significant share of the Apple-dominated educational market, which the two companies had once equally shared.

 The 1000 and its many successors were successful unlike the PCjr.
 This was partly because it was sold in ubiquitous Radio Shack stores and partly because the computer was less costly, easier to expand, and almost entirely compatible with the IBM PC.
-The PCjr's enhanced graphics and sound standards became known as "Tandy-compatible".
-With its graphics, sound, and built-in joystick ports, the 1000 was the best computer for PC games until VGA graphics became popular in the 1990s.
-Software companies of the era advertised their support for the Tandy platform; 28 of 66 games that Computer Gaming World tested in 1989 supported Tandy graphics.
+Software companies of the era advertised their support for the Tandy platform; 28 of 66 games that Computer Gaming World tested in 1989 supported the Tandy's own graphics mode.